chat loading...

 Microfiche is available for Daily Congressional Record 1986- July 2000, Monthly Catalog 1965-1977, South Carolina Constitution 1895, South Carolina Convention Journal 1860 -62,65,68, 95, Congressional Record 1949-1978.
 These publications are also with the cabinets of Microfiche.

-The Microfilm & Microfiche Reader is found behind the 24/7 glass computer lab on a table and it can be used to read both microfilm and microfiche materials.
-Check out the mouse from the circulation desk.
+The Microfilm & Microfiche Reader is near the research desk and it can be used to read both microfilm and microfiche materials.
+Check out the mouse from the information desk.
 If you need assistance in finding or copying the material, please ask-a-librarian.

 Many periodicals are listed in the online Library Catalog and are searchable by the Periodical Title.
 The catalog lists the title and the library location for the item.